-Read Part 2 here!
-(Where to stay at the OBX)
+Read Part 2: Where to stay at the Outer Banks

-Read Part 3 here!
-(What to do at the OBX)
+Read Part 3: Things to do at the Outer Banks

 There are so many things to do in the Outer Banks that it’s no wonder it is one of the most popular North Carolina vacations.
 All those options can make planning an Outer Banks family vacation seem challenging at first.
 This Outer Banks travel guide is designed to make planning an OBX vacation easier.

 This Outer Banks visitors guide has three parts.
 In this first part, I provide a general overview of the region and Outer Banks beaches.
-The second post covers where to stay in the Outer Banks, and the third post discusses things to do in OBX.
+The second post covers where to stay in the Outer Banks, and the third post discusses things to do at the Outer Banks.
 Put them all together and you have a complete guide to Outer Banks, North Carolina beach vacations!